Meet Joseph, Surviving Advanced Cancer

 The overall culture must automatically find its way to the patients, for they too are eager to share their day and their experiences.
-They all have a story and many come from some very faraway places.
+They all have a story, and many come from some very faraway places.
 Conversations often begin with, “It seems like these treatments should be harder.”
 There are a variety of professionals to meet the wide range of needs of cancer patients.
-A couple of examples would be nutritionists for dietary needs and social workers for help with finances, housing, etc.
+A couple of examples would be nutritionists for dietary needs and social workers for help with finances, housing, and so on.

 The diagnosis of cancer is a daunting experience for all of us.
 If a person has a question about any aspect of patient care at Ackerman’s, a call to Tara at 904-880-5522 will get you a prompt answer.
 I would wish my experience on anyone who reads this brief summary.”